coleherzer/WDI-project1/readme.md

 ### Features to Add:
 - Ability to keep track of which player won which games
+- Sound effects for if a match is found, if a match is not found, and if a bomb is clicked
+- Some fun background music

 ### User Stories:
 - As a user, I want to be able to receive points for discovering matches so I can earn more points than my opponent.